gvanzin-allegheny/code-of-conduct/conduct.md

 ### Infractions

-Infractions are violations of the honor code and campus policies.
-Depending upon the infraction one commits and past infractions, different penalties are applied to the student.

-Infractions are split into different categories and each infraction category adds to a point total when committed.
-For example, if you commit three Level 1 infractions, that is the same as committing one Level 2 infraction.
-The higher the total infraction points you have, the more severe of a penalty you may receive.
+Infractions are violations of the class conduct guide as specified by the unacceptable conduct sections.

+When a violation is committed, the violation is added to a point total and a penalty is given according to the total violation count received by the student.
+The point total is counted throughout the semester and is not removed until the class is over for the semester.

+Each violation counts as 1 point.
+There are three levels for total violations committed; Level 1, 2, and 3.
+The higher the level, the more severe the penalty given.

+The levels and their penalties are as follows:

 #### Acceptable Conduct